Due to the real estate market surge, sellers began requiring more assurances from buyers. One such assurance is earnest money.

 A financing contingency clause expresses that the offer is contingent on securing financing for the house.
 A buyer uses this clause to establish an agreed-upon period to apply for a mortgage or close on the loan.

-The attorneys at Thrift McLemore are here to help
+The real estate attorneys at Thrift McLemore are here to help

 For more information or if you need assistance with retaining an earnest money deposit, our attorneys at Thrift McLemore will be happy to assist you.